PEPPERELL -- "We're asking residents to be vigilant," said Nashoba Health Agent Kalene Gendron this week at the Board of Health meeting.

 The Massachusetts Department of Public Health has distributed Fact Sheets on the safe use of mosquito repellents, and information on both WNV and EEE.
 Copies of these documents can be viewed or downloaded at http://www.mass.gov/dph/wnv.

 Ken Gikas, Region 2 Consultant for Emergency Preparedness approached the board with information on a new trailer that will be delivered to the town sometime in November.
 The trailer is being purchased with state grant money and will contain emergency equipment for deployment to the field should an event require it.
-The fully configured and equipped 6x12-foot trailer costs approximately $12,000 and will be contain a generator, communications equipment, cots and other public health and
+The fully configured and equipped 6x12-foot trailer costs approximately $12,000 and will be contain a generator, communications equipment,

 The board granted an extension to Nancy Linscott of 87 Lowell Roa to correct health and safety violations at that address.
 Linscott cited a strained relationship with the tenant, which has prevented her from completing repairs to the property.
 The board has given Linscott until November 20 to resolve the issues.